Fees checklist for first time buyers

 Fees Checklist for First Time Buyers

 Buying a new home is likely to be the single most expensive purchase you will ever make.
 When it comes to getting a mortgage or buying a house, there are a number of other one-off costs that you need to keep in mind and budget for.

 Below are some of the most common fees and what they are for.

 Mortgage Application Fee

 Some lenders charge an application fee for reserving funds on a mortgage product.
 Always check the fees before you proceed as they vary between lenders and may not be refunded if the mortgage does not complete.

 Mortgage Product Fee

-Many mortgage products have an upfront charge, sometimes called an arrangement fee, in addition to the booking fee.
+Many mortgage products have an upfront charge, sometimes called a product fee, in addition to the booking fee.
 These vary significantly between lenders and can cost as much as £2,000.
 Most lenders allow you to add it to your mortgage but you'll pay interest on the additional amount.

 Mortgage Account Fee

 Some lenders might charge home buyers a one-off administrative fee to cover the cost of setting up your mortgage.
 This is separate to the arrangement fee and varies from lender to lender.

 Higher Lending Charge (HLC)

 For buyers with smaller deposits who need to borrow a large percentage of the purchase price, the lender may apply a higher lending charge to account for the increased risk involved.
 This may be used to take out insurance to protect the lender in case you are unable to repay the mortgage.